[iOS 26.5 Update Note] iPhone 17 Star-Focus Issue Tested Across 5 Units

 Here is an example frame from the test:

-In this example, I graded each phone as follows:
+In this example, I classified each phone as follows:

 ◎ (perfect focus): iPhone 16, iPhone 17 Pro